 - Only a few different sizes available.

-It is single-ply, which means it sounds incredibly beautiful.
-You can play and any music genre and feel like you are in control.
+It is single-ply, which means the single-ply sounds incredibly beautiful.
+You can play and any music genre and feel like you are in control of this single-ply.

 Also, this item perfectly fits the Ludwig kit.
 Therefore, it might be a great option for those playing this brand.